preritdas/grid-trader/README.md

 ## Features

-All features listed below are fully functional.
+All features listed below are fully functional and have been tested in deployment in early 2022.

 ### Simultaneous Deployment